microsoft/rust-for-dotnet-devs/src/conditional-compilation/index.md

 # Conditional Compilation

-Both .NET and Rust are providing the possibility for compiling specific code based on external conditions.
+Both .NET and Rust provide the possibility for compiling specific code based on external conditions.

 In .NET it is possible to use some [preprocessor directives][preproc-dir] in order to control conditional compilation